 Earlier in the day, you saw someone that you used to know but haven't seen for several years & were surprised.
-You want to tell your sister about it & say:
+You say this when you tell your sister about it later.

 I ran into someone I haven't seen in years.